The fixed rate savings market has seen a couple of new additions recently, with Principality Building Society

 New additions to the fixed rate savings market

-pays an annual equivalent rate (AER) of Principality Building Society's 18-month fixed rate bond 2.40% on a minimum investment of £5,000.
+Principality Building Society’s 18-month fixed rate bondpays an annual equivalent rate (AER) of 2.40% on a minimum investment of £5,000.

-, meanwhile, pays Principality's nine-month bond 2.10% AER on the same minimum investment.
+The Principality’s nine-month bond, meanwhile, pays 2.10% AER on the same minimum investment.
 Both accounts enable savers to receive interest either annually or monthly, which is useful for those looking to supplement their income.

 The maximum amount that can be held in either of these bonds is £250,000, but if you are planning on depositing a large lump sum, remember that only the first £85,000 is protected by the Financial Services Compensation Scheme (FSCS).